webrecorder/pywb/README.rst

 * Significantly improved client-side rewriting to handle most modern web sites.

-* Improved 'calendar' query UI, groping results by year and month, and updated replay banner.
+* Improved 'calendar' query UI, grouping results by year and month, and updated replay banner.

 Please see the `full documentation <https://pywb.readthedocs.org>`_ for more detailed info on all these features.